How to Create an Online Portfolio: 8 Quick Steps + Examples

 Trying to cram everything you do and stand for into a sentence or two sounds impossible, I know!
 That’s why we put together a guide including 6 elevator pitch examples for any scenario.
 You’ll want to go shorter on your landing page, but hopefully, you’ll pick up some useful tips either way!

 Your “About” page is where you can go into more detail.
 Potential clients will likely be interested in your background and qualifications.
 They will find it useful to have all the information in one place, so it won’t hurt to include your resume for easy reference.
+Add any relevant certifications you may have, whether you've completed some online courses or passes PrepAway exams.
 Also, don’t be afraid to get a little personal.
 Feel free to mention what you’re passionate about or any interesting talents that you have.
 Basically, anything that will make people feel like they got to know you and make you stand out in a sea of candidates.

 In a non-visual portfolio, you can follow Lara Ramirez’s lead and make a bulleted list of some fun facts about you.
 Who knows, maybe a mutual love of cats will make your future client decide in your favor?